-If you’re quoting or referring to statistics in your academic papers, the short and simple answer is, yes, of course you should always cite your sources.
-This will allow your reader—usually your lecturer—to check the statistic for himself or herself, and will give them a clear point of reference for looking at the relevant study in more detail if they wish.
+If you’re quoting or referring to statistics in your academic papers, the short and simple answer is, yes, of course, you should always cite your sources.
+This will allow your reader—usually your lecturer—to check the statistic for themselves with a clear point of reference for reviewing the relevant study in more detail if they wish.

 But What If It’s Common Knowledge?

-Even if you’re referring to something that’s often quoted and could be considered to be common knowledge—for example, that 50% of marriages end in divorce, or that 80% of businesses fail in their first year—you should still back this up by quoting a study from a reputable source.
-You might even find that your ‘common knowledge’ statistic isn’t as reliable as you originally thought.
+Even if you’re referring to something that’s often quoted and could be considered common knowledge—for example, that 50% of marriages end in divorce, or that 80% of businesses fail in their first year—you should still back this up by quoting a study from a reputable source.
+You might even find that your “common knowledge” statistic isn’t as reliable as you originally thought.

 More females than males attended college/university in the US in 2017.

 Full Citation in Works Cited List